This International Woman’s Day Cultivate Awareness Ladies! Because Ignorance Is NOT Bliss!!

 - Land line phones/Mobile phones – connection/user name details.

-- And awww, as a typical NRI on and off for last few years I have omitted including filing of your Income Tax Returns!!!
+- And aaawww, as a typical NRI on and off for last few years I have omitted including filing of your Income Tax Returns!!!
 Most important of all in India!
 Make an entry everytime with brief particulars.
+A folder for IT returns filed.

 - Any Fines/Penalties paid?
 Make a list.